And Miles to Go Before We Sleep

-I had not been home in 13 years.
-I was filled with fear and trepidation for many reasons.
-And had no words to say about this work as I wanted my thoughts to reflect how I feel today, and not the original statemen about the walking sticks.
-As I was 30 miles away from home, the words flowed like a river; like the Tar River, the place I was baptized at the age of 6.
+According to Little, he had not been home in 13 years.
+He was filled with fear and trepidation for many reasons.
+He could not find the words to say about this work as my feelings about the work had evolved over time.
+As he was 30 miles away from home, the words flowed like a river; like the Tar River, the place he was baptized at the age of 6.

 Words, they can sting, can hurt.
 This installation is a metaphorical and spiritual journey to enlightenment.
 We must take to heal the divides of race and class in America.

 Where I grew up Black and white farms stood side by side divided by fence.
 Things said about race, on one side of the fence, were equally said on the other; just never together

 These majestic African-inspired walking sticks could possibly be fences, barriers, African ceptors to protect, to exalt.
 They could be emblem of nobility, an instrument of battle or ritual.
 They could possibly suggest we all as humans move beyond hatred for one another and embrace our commonalities.
 We were all born with the capacity to love, have compassion for one another.
 Hate is learned.